DanielsStulpe/Simple_Email_Sender_Script/README.md

 This script allows you to send emails to multiple recipients using SMTP with a Gmail account.
 It reads email addresses from a specified database file and the email content from another file.

 ## Features
-- Reads recipient email addresses from a file.
+- Reads unique recipient email addresses from a file.
 - Reads email content from a separate file.
 - Sends emails via Gmail SMTP.
 - Handles exceptions for missing files and email sending errors.
+- Prompts the user for confirmation before sending emails.

 ## Prerequisites